seadogslab/seadogs/README.md

-Where the earth meets the sky
+Where the earth meets the sky\n
-Hidden from the sunlight
+Hidden from the sunlight\n
-Burnt by the sea spray
+Burnt by the sea spray\n
-Stones trodden by ageless souls
+Stones trodden by ageless souls\n
-Wandering at the mercy of the ocean winds
+Wandering at the mercy of the ocean winds\n

 Welcome to Seadogs!